Near-linear constructions of exact unitary 2-designs: Pauli mixing using the structure of

 We begin with some preliminary observations.
-Since, for all $i,j \in \{1,\dots,n\}$, $W_{ij} = W_{ji}$, an equivalent definition is
+Since, for all $i,j \in \{1,\dots,n\}$, $V_{ij} = V_{ji}$, an equivalent definition is

-From this equivalent definition, it is clear that $V_W$ is in the Clifford group, since it is computed by the following composition of gates: an $S$ gate acting on each qubit $j$ for which $W_{jj} = 1$; and a controlled-$Z$ gate acting on qubits $j$ and $k$ for each $j < k$ where $W_{jk} = 1$ (all these gates commute).
+From Eq.~(\ref{eq:Gamma_V-alternate}), it is clear that $\Gamma_V$ is in the Clifford group, since it is computed by the following composition of gates: an $S$ gate acting on each qubit $j$ for which $V_{jj} = 1$; and a controlled-$Z$ gate acting on qubits $j$ and $k$ for each $j < k$ where $V_{jk} = 1$ (all these gates commute).
 This generic construction consists of $O(n^2)$ gates.
-In sections~\ref{sec:mult} and~\ref{sec:mult-poly}, we give two approaches that address the problem of computing $V_W$ with $\widetilde{O}(n)$ gates when $W$ is a suitable primal-to-dual basis conversion matrix.
+In Sections~\ref{sec:mult} and~\ref{sec:mult-poly}, for the primal-to-dual basis conversion matrix $W$ (which is symmetric from its definition in Eq.~\eqref{basis-convert}), we exhibit circuits implementing $\Gamma_W$ with $\widetilde{O}(n)$ gates.